sarulab-speech/UTMOS22/README.md

 Demo for UTMOS is available: [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/sarulab-speech/UTMOS-demo)

 ## Quick Prediction
-You can simply use a pretrained UTMOS strong leaner.
+You can simply use a pretrained UTMOS strong leaner trained on the VoiceMOS Challenge 2022 Main Track Dataset.
 We support both single and batch processings in a [NISQA](https://github.com/gabrielmittag/NISQA)-like interface.

 Git clone the Hugging Face repo:
 ```